Lexicon /ˈlɛksɪk(ə)n/ The vocabulary of a person, language, or branch of knowledge.

 Exhibit– displaying thematically organized objects for the public’s access

-Metadata– information stored within an item that has been assigned by a Museum Registrar/Archivist
+Metadata– description information stored within an item’s digital listing that has been assigned by an Archivist

 Nomenclature– a standard naming system with rules used in classification